 Sweden’s most famous garden now in bloom

-The beds will be filled with all the flowers and plants that stocked the garden in the late 19th century.
+The beds are filled with all the flowers and plants that stocked the garden in the late 19th century.
 In the kitchen garden all the traditional Swedish vegetables will be growing side by side with the French legumes that Karin brought home from her stay in the artists’ village of Grez-sur-Loing.

 Photos by Per Eriksson, Trigger Photo